 Not so fun fact: Waxing increases your risk for hyperpigmentation, according to Brown.
 As she explains, any exposure to the sun could cause redness or sun damage, making sunscreen that much more important — which is the case year-round, even if you are currently skiing more than you are hanging out in the sun.
 SPF may sting a bit right after hair removal, so consider sticking indoors the day after until you have had time to heal.

 CEO of Uni K Wax, Noemi Grupenmager, says our pores are delicate after facial waxing.
 This means we should be extra diligent with what we apply to our skin, along with any activity we do post-treatment — intense cardio and hearty makeup products may cause irritation.
 It is best to book a time for later in the day so you can return to your home and recover overnight.

 Know the risks before signing up — and consider alternatives.

-Brown doesn’t recommend facial hair waxing because she has seen too many adverse reactions.
+Brown does not recommend facial hair waxing because she has seen too many adverse reactions.
 It is important to keep these in mind and understand how your pores could respond to this treatment before you decide to move forward.
-In addition to wax accidentally dripping into a place you don’t want it to — like say, your eyelash — the condition of your skin could impact your experience, too.
+In addition to wax accidentally dripping into a place you do not want it to — like say, your eyelash — the condition of your skin could impact your experience, too.
 “Waxing increases skin sensitivity and makes it tough to be consistent with a results-based skincare regimen.
 Antioxidants, chemical exfoliants and retinoids are the core foundation for a corrective and preventive regimen,” she says.
 “But they are all a contraindication pre/post waxing.”